MicrosoftDocs/customer-insights/ci-docs/data/b2b/work-with-business-accounts.md

 If you install the [Customer Card Add-in](../customer-card-add-in.md) and want to add the Customer Card controls to forms, we recommend adding the controls to the Account form.
 In that case, replace "contact" with "account" in the steps.
 See [Add Customer Card controls to forms](../customer-card-add-in.md#add-customer-card-controls-to-forms).

 The **Enrichment control** requires active enrichments.
 The card add-in supports [Office engagement data](enrichment-office.md) provided by Microsoft.

-## Dataverse storage capacity entitlement

-A Customer Insights subscription entitles you to extra capacity for your organization's existing [Dataverse storage capacity](/power-platform/admin/capacity-storage).
-The added capacity depends on the number of profiles that your subscription uses.

-For example, if you have a B2B subscription with 30,000 accounts, your total storage capacity is 45 GB (3 x 15 GB) database storage, and 60-GB file storage (3 x 20 GB).

 ## Enrichments